Sciss/FScape-next/notes/outputs.md

 - client calls `acquire` on an `OutputView`
 - output-view calls `acquire` on the `GenContext` for the `FScape` instance, yielding an `FScapeView` (internal API)
 - fscape-view when created, evaluates and observes the graph and the connected attributes. (yes?)
-- fscape-view thus maintains a cache key
+- fscape-view thus maintains a cache key (or the current plus still held old keys)